Go-Tim/overview-2/README.md

 mysql -u root -p < schema.sql
 ```

-Rename the configExample.js file to config.js and input the password for you MySQL server if you have one.
+Rename the configExample.js file to config.js and input the password for your MySQL server if you have one.

 Go back to the root directory and run the seeding function scripts to import data into your schema: